MauroMombelli/microStructDb/README.md

 this code is based on multiple input, see full story here http://stackoverflow.com/questions/26005389/array-of-struct-and-sizeof

-again thanks to +FrancescoNero for its invaluable help
+thanks to +FrancescoNero for its invaluable help